p-adams/cyberchatter/README.md

+Certainly!
+Below is the content formatted in Markdown:

-# CyberChatter Spring Web Application
+# CyberChatter Node.js + Hapi.js + WebSocket + SSR Web Application

-CyberChatter is a real-time chat application built using the Spring Boot framework with WebSocket support.
+CyberChatter is a real-time chat application built using the Node.js platform with Hapi.js and WebSocket support.
 This application enables users to engage in real-time communication, including private messaging and group chats.

 ## Table of Contents